 Except as otherwise specified or allowed in accordance with this Chapter, wetland buffers shall be retained in an undisturbed or enhanced condition.
-In the case of compensatory mitigation sites, removal of invasive non-native weeds is required for the duration of the monitoring period (Subsection 2.F(4)(d)).
+In the case of compensatory mitigation sites, removal of invasive non-native weeds is required for the duration of the monitoring period (Subsection 2.4(F)(4)(d) of this Appendix B).